ardifauzi/ardifauzi.github.io/_pages/cv.md

 Education
 ======
-* Associate
+* Associate in Civil Engineering, Institut Teknologi Sepuluh Nopember (ITS)
-* B.S. in Civil Engineering, Institut Teknologi Sepuluh Nopember (ITS)
+* B.S. in Civil Engineering, ITS
-* M.Eng. in Water Engineering and Management, joint degree between ITK and Asian Institute of Technology (AIT)
+* M.Eng. in Water Engineering and Management, joint degree between ITS and Asian Institute of Technology (AIT)
 * M.S. in Civil Engineering, Nagoya University
 * Ph.D in Civil Engineering, Nagoya University (on going)